Wabash River: Course

 At Darwin, a farmer's cooperative operates the Wabash's only ferry service.
 It is used to take heavy farm equipment across the river.
 South of Darwin, beginning at mile 410 a large bluff gradually rises, eventually towering two-hundred feet over the river.
 The area is one of the most remote of the river, and it generally gives onto open land.
 The area becomes more densely populated as it nears the city of Vincennes at mile 441.
 Founded by the French about 1720, Vincennes is the oldest European settlement in Indiana, and among the oldest in the American Midwest.
 The city is sited on a strategic bend in the river that allowed it to control river traffic.
-Four miles west, as the river turns southward, another major tributary, the Embarras River joins.
+Four miles west (6.4 km), as the river turns southward, another major tributary, the Embarras River joins.